Contact Us

 Insider threats in cyber security are either malicious or negligent in nature.

-Malicious insider threats result from rogue employees and contractors leaking confidential data or misusing their access to systems for personal gain and/or to inflict damage and disruption.
+Malicious internal threats result from rogue employees and contractors leaking confidential data or misusing their access to systems for personal gain and/or to inflict damage and disruption.
 Criminal insiders may work alone or collude with external threat actors such as competitors and hacking groups.

 Negligent insider threats result from inadvertent employee errors, such as users falling victim to phishing emails or sharing data on insecure devices and USB sticks.
 Insider threat examples include: